hettiger/spa-honeypot/README.md

 return [
     // …

-    // provide a invokable class to be used as the honeypot error response factory here 'honeypot_error_response_factory' => \Hettiger\Honeypot\ErrorResponseFactory::class,

-    // provide a invokable class to be used as the form token error response factory here 'form_token_error_response_factory' => \Hettiger\Honeypot\ErrorResponseFactory::class, ];
+    'honeypot_error_response_factory' => \Hettiger\Honeypot\ErrorResponseFactory::class,
+    'form_token_error_response_factory' => \Hettiger\Honeypot\ErrorResponseFactory::class,
+];
 ```

-> See `\Hettiger\Honeypot\ErrorResponseFactory::class` to learn how to implement such a factory.

 Alternatively you can provide a simple `Closure` anywhere in your application: